Darryl Plecas: Legislative Assembly corruption scandal

-In the year after being appointed Speaker, Plecas grew suspicious of the conduct of two Permanent Officers of the B.C.
-Legislative Assembly: Clerk Craig James and Sergeant-at-Arms Gary Lenz.
-He brought the matter before the Legislative Assembly Management Committee (LAMC), who urged the Speaker to publicize the corruption claims.
+In the year after being appointed speaker, Plecas grew suspicious of the conduct of two permanent officers of the BC Legislative Assembly: Clerk Craig James and Sergeant-at-Arms Gary Lenz.
+He brought the matter before the Legislative Assembly Management Committee (LAMC), who urged the speaker to publicize the corruption claims.
 The alleged crimes were reported to the Royal Canadian Mounted Police prior to the report's publication.
 A criminal investigation was launched by the RCMP.
 The preliminary report on the issue was published on January 21, 2019.

 The Plecas Report cited expenses "in the range of a million dollars" to the Legislative Assembly for personal use, in the period of 20 months between April 2017 and December 2018.
 James and Lenz charged the legislature for a variety of luxury goods and inappropriate travel costs.
 They were also accused of questionably awarding themselves hundreds of thousands of dollars in employment benefits (e.g. retirement allowances and life insurance).
 Plecas raised concern about employer malpractice by James and Lenz, and attempts to conceal information related to their high expenditures.
 James in particular was noted for the theft of alcohol, and the contents of departing Premier Christy Clark's parliamentary vault.

 James and Lenz denied the allegations of the report, and both submitted a written defense to the LAMC.
-James retired in May 2019, after an external administrative report conducted by former Supreme Court Justice Beverly McLachlin determined his actions amounted to professional misconduct in several areas.
+James retired in May 2019, after an external administrative report conducted by former Supreme Court justice Beverly McLachlin determined his actions amounted to professional misconduct in several areas.
 Though the same report did not substantiate claims of misconduct by Lenz, a subsequent external investigation found he had lied during the McLachlin investigation, and that he had further neglected his duties as outlined by the Police Act.
 Shown a copy of the report days before its public release, Lenz resigned.